AjmainFaieq/Dev-logs/README.md

 - Decided to learn C# better as i felt without a proper understanding of C#, i cannot properly understand Asp.net Core.
 - Learned many fundamental things about .NET such as CLI,CLR,.NET framework,.NET core.

+<h2>16/02/2024</h2>

+- learned the basics of C# again like loops,variables and methods

+- started working with a project that deals with banking in the console that deals with a basic CRUD functionality